-Nepal borders two countries i.e., India and China.
-To the South, West and East Nepal share its border with India and to the North with the Autonomous Region of Tibet.
+Nepal is a landlocked country that borders with i.e., INDIA and CHINA.
+To the South, West, and East Nepal share its border with India and to the North with the Autonomous Region of Tibet (China).

 Table of Contents